-Very little is known about the past climate of Perth, Western Australia, in the 1800s.
-Our team has recently pieced together the oldest known daily weather observations from south-western Australia that spans 1830–1875.
-There’s a strong case for increasing 19th century climate data rescue efforts in the south-western region of Australia, due to the vulnerability … Continue reading What was Perth’s climate like from 1830 to 1875?
+Very little is known about the past climate of Perth, Western Australia, during the 19th century.
+Our team recently pieced together the oldest daily weather observations from south-western Australia spanning 1830–1875.
+There’s a strong case for increasing 19th century climate data rescue efforts in the south-western region of Australia, due to the vulnerability of this … Continue reading What was Perth’s climate like from 1830 to 1875?

 This year our team completed a pilot citizen science project with over 1,000 volunteers, developed Australia’s longest daily weather record, analysed previously unknown weather extremes from the 19th century, and reached at least 1.6 million people through media coverage.
 Here’s an outline of our achievements this year and a summary of what we’ve learnt so … Continue reading What we’ve learnt about Australia’s climate history